google/koladata/docs/koda_v1_api_reference.md

   attr_name: Name of the attribute to check.

 Returns:
-  A 0-dim MASK slice, present if the attribute exists for at least one item.
+  A MASK slice with the same shape as `obj` that contains present if the attribute exists for the corresponding item.
 ```

 ### `has_not(x)` {#has_not}